 What is the benefit of being party to the Bunkers Convention?

+Canada is party to the International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001 (Bunkers Convention).
 The implementation of the international bunker rules in Canada requires that all ships having a gross tonnage greater than 1,000 must maintain insurance or other financial security that allows claimants for oil pollution caused by such ships to go directly against the insurer or other person providing financial security.
 This feature is of some significance in non-tanker spills handled by the Fund.

-How much was recovered by the Administrator against responsible parties, and in how many files?
+In 2020-2021 how much was recovered by the Administrator against responsible parties, and in how many files?

-In 2017-2018, the Administrator recovered a total of $258,691 across five different files.
-Some 45 files were at various stages of recourse action during the year, including 11 of the 17 court cases which were against shipowners (pages 14-15 of the Annual Report refer).
+In 2020-2021, the Administrator recovered a total of $3,190 for two files.
+An additional $10,812 was collected pursuant to a 2019-20 settlement agreement.
+Some 81 files were at various stages of recourse action during the year, including 24 court cases. (ref.
+Annual Report pp.15-19).